input-output-hk/catalyst-ci/docs/src/reference/actions.md

 When creating custom workflows, it's highly recommended to use this action to perform common set up tasks.
 This action uses the `configure-runner` and `install` actions underneath the hood.
 Using these actions individually should be avoided unless absolutely necessary.

+Note that attempting to lock to a specific tag eventually breaks when a new version of the CLI that is not backwards compatible is released.
+This can be solved by
+building an artifact by calling `release` target, thus avoiding a dependency on a release.
+By using Earthly (with a remote runner) the local build will be extremely efficient and shouldn't add too much time to the CI pipeline.

 ### Discover